renspringlea/ryba.ren/books.md

 # 2024
 april 2024 -> end of 2024
 ## Classics
+- Cat's Cradle (Kurt Vonnegut)
+> Got about halfway through.
+Pretty funny.
+Not terribly deep or profound.
+It's very slice of life but also a darkly satirical novel about the bomb and the international order - imagine Monty Python x Dr Strangelove x Midnight Diner.
+The casual ableism/racism/misogyny is a shame.
+"He had a dazzling talent of spending millions without increasing mankind's store of anything but chagrin."
+"The form of government was anarchy, save in the situation when Cassel Sugar wanted to own something, in which situation the form of government was feudalism."
+And "Never index your own book" hahahaha
 - To Kill a Mockingbird (Harper Lee) (R)
 > Perfect.
 One of the greatest books in the English language.
 For me, that category has this book and The Catcher in the Rye.
 "Right pretty spell we're having, isn't it, Mr. Arthur?"
 Beautiful.
 - The Picture of Dorian Gray (Oscar Wilde)